slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 #

 However, this isn't limited to joint Einstein's first postulate and velocity-addition formula usefulness.
 Einstein's first postulate also renders the whole theory, including the Lorentz transformation, useless, in all slower-than-light-speed scenarios.
-Physicists either miss or ignore Einstein's first postulate, or there's a blaring misattribution of theory to experimental result.
+Physicists either miss Einstein's first postulate, or there's a blaring misattribution of theory to experimental result.
 But maybe I am crazy for thinking $x = ct$ has the radical and revolutionary meaning $x = ct$.